 Courses included in package:

-This course covers major environmental hazards.
-Licensees need to familiarize themselves with environmental issues because they have a responsibility to disclose to buyers any information that might affect their decision to buy.
-Environmental hazards can dramatically affect a property’s value, so buyers, sellers, lenders and licensees all can be affected by them.
+This module covers major environmental hazards.
+Licensees need to familiarize themselves with environmental issues because they have a responsibility to disclose environmental information to buyers that might affect their decision to buy a property.
+Environmental hazards can dramatically affect a property’s appeal, value and comparative safety; buyers, sellers, lenders and licensees can all thus be significantly affected by these problems.

 The concluding lesson in this module presents real-world dilemmas and concrete applications of the information presented in the rest of the course.
 As the student completes this module, he or she should try to develop a broad picture of tax-favorable real estate transactions and how they fit into the larger practice of real estate.
 The last lesson will help with this project by presenting comprehensive content questions, practice problems and case studies.